hpc-carpentry/hpc-carpentry.github.io/_posts/2020/10/2020-10-13-2021-executive-council-election-announcement.md

 tags: ["Governance", "Executive Council"]
 ---

+In the search for qualified candidates to serve on [The Carpentries Executive Council](http://carpentries.org/governance/), every member of The Carpentries community is encouraged to participate in the process, by nominating themselves or a qualified individual for one of the seats coming up for election.

+The Executive Council is the governance body for The Carpentries, and is responsible for strategic and organisational planning.
+The members of the Executive Council serve two year terms, and are elected by either the community or Executive Council.

 Carpentries leaders are needed!
 Do you have:
 - A desire to join Carpentries leaders from around the world in shaping the future of The Carpentries and assuring our continued success?
 - A desire to expand your sense of contribution to The Carpentries on a global scale?